lisa398/DNCS-LAB2018/README.md

 -   **D**: for _router-1_ and _router-2_ -> I used _/30_ as netmask with which you can address up to 2 hosts [2<sup>32-30</sup>-2].

-For the last two point 2 hosts are enough for our network.

 | Subnet | Devices (Interface)                   | Network address   | Netmask         | # avaible IPs for the hosts              |
 | ------ | ------------------------------------- | ----------------- | --------------- | ----------------------- |